quasarframework/quasar-template-meteor/README.md

 #### Note:
-The 'template' folder is necessary for the *quasar cli* command to function.
+The 'template' folder is a necessary part of the quasar framework.
-All meteor commands however should only be run once you are inside the 'template' folder.
+However all meteor commands should only be run once you have moved inside the 'template' folder.
 This extra 'template' folder is there because quasar-framework requires it.
-Quasar-framework uses Webpack for its builds, but Meteor does not.
+However, Quasar-framework uses Webpack for its builds, but Meteor has its own build system.
-This means that it is unlikely that you will be able to use *quasar cli*, for example, because it all leads up to a quasar build using webpack.
+This means that it is unlikely that you will be able to use *quasar cli*, because it all leads up to a quasar build using webpack.

 To use Meteor, just cd into the 'template' folder and run all your usual meteor commands from there.

-**Problems:**

-Quasar es6 code from v0.15 was split into two: one for ios and one for material design.
-There may be a way to switch automatically to the correct .js file according to the platform ...